HerbertBodner/webapp-core/docs/articles/WaCore.Data.Ef.md

 [!code-csharp[Main](..\..\src\WaCore.Sample\Data\Repositories\BooksRepository.cs?name=BookRepositoryDocu)]

 ### 4.4 Implement your UnitOfWork
 You create your ``UnitOfWork`` class, by implementing the interface ``IWacUnitOfWork``.
 You can actually derive from the abstract class ``WacEfUnitOfWork``, which already implements that interface using EF Core 2.0 under the hood.
-If you want to use any other ORM, then you just need to implement before mentioned interface.
+If you want to use any other ORM, then you just need to implement aforementioned interface.
 [!code-csharp[Main](..\..\src\WaCore.Sample\Data\UnitOfWork.cs?name=UnitOfWorkDocu)]

 ### 4.5 Register repositories in IoC container
-In the ``Startup.cs`` class of your application you register your repositories by using the extension method ``AddUnitOfWork``, which expects a ``RepositoryConfiguration`` object as parameter.
+In the `ConfigureServices` method of your `Startup` class use the extension method `AddUnitOfWork` to register your Unit of Work class and your repositories in the IoC container.

-That class has multiple methods to register repositories: Either you register each repository manually (using method ``AddRepository<TRepoInterface, TRepoImplementation>``) or you use the method ``AddRepositoriesFromAssemblyOf<TAssemblySelector>`` (to register all classes, which names end with 'Repository') (see example).
+Specify your Unit of Work class in the type parameters of `AddUnitOfWork` and add your repositories using the configuration function argument.
+You can add specific repositories using `AddRepository<TRepoInterface, TRepoImplementation>` or all repositories defined in specific assembly using `AddRepositoriesFromAssemblyOf<TAssemblySelector>`.
 [!code-csharp[Main](..\..\src\WaCore.Sample\Startup.cs?name=RegisterRepositoriesDocu)]

 ### 4.6 Use UoW in your service layer